raugfer/bitcoin-onion/README.md

 It also makes sense to setup the Docker engine to [start on boot](https://docker-docs.uclv.cu/engine/install/linux-postinstall/#configure-docker-to-start-on-boot).
-On systems using the systemd that can be achieved by running:
+On systems using the `systemd` that can be achieved by running:

     $ sudo systemctl enable docker

-Finally, if you intend to [run docker on a non-root account](https://docker-docs.uclv.cu/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), please add the account to the docker group by running (you may need to log out and log back into your session for this change to take effect):
+Finally, if you intend to [run docker on a non-root account](https://docker-docs.uclv.cu/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user), please add the account to the docker group by running:.

     $ sudo usermod -aG docker $USER

-## Usage

-To initiate the block explorer, use the following command:

-    $ ./bitcoin-start --daemon

-To terminate the block explorer, gracefully, use the following command:

-    $ ./bitcoin-stop

-To retrieve the block explorer .onion address, use the following command:

-    $ cat datadir/onion/hostname
+(Note that you may need to log out and log back in to your session for this last change to take effect.)

 ## Storage